To read Part1(i) click here

 After some time passed, it was now my turn to land carrying the load of some more struggles into my mamma’s lap, but that has always been okay with her as long as she loved us immensely.
 Now both of my parents were asked by my paternal grandparents to get the sex determination test and if it is a baby girl, just get her aborted.
 To this, my father who earlier had a meek voice, took a stand and opposed their ideology completely.
 When I ask my dad, what made him stand for me when he already knew that I will become the reason of difficulties in their life, he always answers that it was his Gurudev, who came to his life in those days, thus he could not afford to embarrass his Guru by killing a child.
 Although, my father is a much changed man now, but for that time atleast, I am always thankful to him.

 Just before I was born my parents again separated and mumma again took the shelter at my nani’s house, which was so fortunate for me as I was having the most loving and compassionate people awaiting for me.
-And ofcourse my masi who became the channel for me to meet my Gurudev.
-I am adding some lines from my first post here, for those who might not have read it:

 To read the first part you can click Here and now through my experience so far I can assure that things which are unfolding in our lives are the part of some master plan deliberately crafted by the universe for each person, so all that’s happening is happening for a reason…hope you all agree.
 Thanks for being patient with a writer like me who doesn’t plan anything.
 That’s why I had to add this sub part to part 1, which I think was incomplete.
 I will soon move forward on this journey of my life with the love and blessings of the almighty and family of you beautiful people.
 I hope and pray that these lessons I have learnt from my life till now, might help, inspire or make someone’s faith in the divine power more stronger for we all are his servants serving what or whom he wishes us to serve.
-God bless.🙏🙏🌸🤗🤗🤗And Happy Mother’s day to all the mothers out there and my salutations to the divine mother, our Guru. 🌸🌸🌸🌻🌻🌻🌻
+God bless.🙏🙏🌸🤗🤗🤗And Happy Mother’s day to all the mothers out there and my salutations to the divine mother nature, our Guru. 🌸🌸🌸🌻🌻🌻🌻

 You can click here for reading part 2 of this series.